Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 The Tomcat was more than a fighter jet.

-It was a creature of myth — forged bones, swing wings, and a roar that once defined the edge of human ambition and engineering audacity.
+She was a creature of myth — forged bones, swing wings, and a roar that once defined the edge of human ambition and engineering audacity.

 Eulogy